Blog

 February 28, 2026 KittyCorner Team

-You walk into your local grocery store on a Saturday morning to buy weekly groceries.
-Before you hit the checkout aisle, a massive, stunningly vibrant display of blooming Easter lilies catches your eye.
-You buy a bouquet, bring it home, place it in a beautiful glass vase on the center of your dining room table, and go upstairs to unpack the groceries.
+You walk into the grocery store on a Saturday morning.
+Near the checkout, a display of blooming Easter lilies catches your eye.
+You buy a bouquet, bring it home, place it in a vase on the dining room table, and go upstairs.

 Fifteen minutes later, you walk downstairs.
-Your beautiful young cat is sitting casually next to the vase.
-They reach over, take a very small, exploratory crunch out of a single green leaf, lick the yellowish pollen off their nose, and hop down.
+Your cat is sitting next to the vase.
+They take a small bite of a green leaf, lick a bit of pollen off their nose, and hop down.

-To the untrained eye, this is simply an annoying behavior to be scolded.
-To a veterinary toxicologist, it is an absolute code-red medical emergency that requires immediate rushing to an emergency animal hospital, stomach pumping, and intravenous fluids.
-If left untreated for even 24 hours, the cat has an almost 100% chance of dying from acute, irreversible kidney failure.
+To most people, this looks like a minor annoyance.
+To a veterinary toxicologist, it is a medical emergency requiring immediate treatment — stomach pumping, activated charcoal, and IV fluids.
+Left untreated for 24 hours, the cat has an extremely high chance of dying from acute, irreversible kidney failure.

-Houseplants and decorative cut flowers are the leading cause of fatal poisonings in indoor cats globally.
-Because they are marketed to humans as “natural” and “safe,” we mindlessly introduce incredibly complex, deadly plant toxins directly into our pets’ living environments.
+Houseplants and decorative cut flowers are among the leading causes of fatal poisonings in indoor cats.
+Because they are marketed as “natural,” we routinely bring dangerous plant toxins into our cats’ living spaces without thinking twice.

-Here is the definitive guide to exactly which plants are lethal, why cats relentlessly chew them, and the devastating speed at which lily poisoning operates.
+Here is a guide to which plants are lethal, why cats eat them, and how quickly lily poisoning acts.

 1. Why Do Obligate Carnivores Eat Plants?